simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-remote.md

 `icon`
 :   A logo which will be shown next to this IdP in the discovery service.

+`name`
+:   The name of this IdP.
+Will be used by various modules when they need to show a name of the SP to the user.

+:   If this option is unset, the organization name will be used instead (if it is available).

+:   This option can be translated into multiple languages by specifying the value as an array of language-code to translated name:

+        'name' => [
+            'en' => 'A service',
+            'no' => 'En tjeneste',
+        ],

 `OrganizationName`
 :   The name of the organization responsible for this SPP.
     This name does not need to be suitable for display to end users.